Analytic Torsion on Manifolds with Edges: Introduction

 We may now state our main \begin{thm} Let $(M,g)$ be a compact simple edge space.
 Then the analytic torsion, and hence the Ray-Singer metric $\|\cdot \|^{RS}_{(M,g)}$, in terms of the Friedrichs extension of the Hodge Laplacian, is well-defined for any asymptotically admissible metric provided $m = \dim M$ is odd, and moreover, $\|\cdot \|^{RS}_{(M,g)}$ is invariant under all deformations amongst strongly asymptotically admissible metrics $g$ which fix the admissible rigid metric $g_0$.
-If $b = \dim B$ is also odd, then $\|\cdot \|^{RS}_{(M,g)}$ is invariant under all deformations amongst even or strongly asymptotically admissible metrics $g$, including those which vary the admissible rigid metric $g_0$. \end{thm}
+If $b = \dim B$ is also odd, then for every choice of special coordinates, $\|\cdot \|^{RS}_{(M,g)}$ is invariant under all deformations amongst even or strongly asymptotically admissible metrics $g$, including those which vary the admissible rigid metric $g_0$. \end{thm}

 The earliest study of analytic torsion and its possible relationship to combinatorial invariants in the setting of singular spaces was by Dar \cite{Dar}.
 More recently, the second author studied the analytic torsion of truncated cones \cite{Vert}, with similar independent work by Spreafico \cite{Spr}.
 Dai and Huang \cite{DH} have initiated a study of Reidemeister torsion for conic spaces, but find that there is no obvious unique generalization of Reidemeister torsion.
 The theorem above suggests that this may be no accident, since the analytic torsion is invariant under a reasonably broad class of metrics only when $\dim B$ is odd, which excludes the case when $B$ is a point.
 We do not yet have a topological interpretation of this torsion invariant, but hope to return to this soon.